bravecollective/neucore-api-go/docs/ApplicationESIApi.md

 > []EsiTokenData EsiEveLoginTokenDataV1(ctx, name).Execute()

-Returns data of valid tokens for an EVE login.
+Returns data for all valid tokens (roles are also checked if applicable) for an EVE login.